Ulf3000/userchrome.js/README.md

 chrome://userchromejs/content/

+why is this important? because chrome uris have no security limitations which mozilla has already or will impose on file uris

 which makes its very easy to load additional files in your script , just add a subfolder and access its contents like this for example

 chrome://userchromejs/content/sandboxed/myaddondata/icon.png

-why is this important? because chrome uris have no security limitations which mozilla has already or will impose on file uris
+this way you can create or port whole addons very easily, not just simple scriptfiles

 --------------------------------------------------------------------------